 What is a softshell jacket?

-A wind resistance Softshell jacket looks a little bit like a typical outdoor jacket.
+A wind resistant softshell Jacket from Engebert Strauss looks a little bit like a typical outdoor jacket.
 But upon closer inspection, they’re softer and more malleable, making them a little bit more comfortable and ventilating.
 They’re termed softshell to point out their difference from a hardshell jacket, which is generally less stretchy and made with a woven outer fabric.
 Softshell, on the other hand, is usually a knitted fabric.

 Are softshell jackets waterproof?